-Welcome to Snowpack Tracker for the Flathead Avalanche Center (FAC)!
+Welcome to Snowpack Tracker for the Flathead Avalanche Center (FAC)

 This web application provides visualization of weather data, avalanche events, and avalanche hazard ratings for the FAC forecast areas.
 Graph panels display data at 24-hr resolution, intended as a tool to track seasonal trends in weather and avalanche hazard.
 All data is updated hourly.

 Individual stations can be toggled on/off by clicking station symbols in the legend.
 Each panel's sidebar provides tools for panning, zooming, image saving, and toggling the hover tool and crosshair vertical lines.
-The date range slider can be used to view any time range within the last year, while the drop-down menu will jump to an Oct.
+The date range slider can be used to view any time range within the current season, while the drop-down menu will jump to an Oct.
 1 - June 1 view for historical seasons.
 Default page load is for the previous 30 days.
 To return to this view, select "Current View" from the drop-down.

 Weather data is sourced from the Synoptic Data API, reported at hourly intervals for all stations.
 Data plotted for the current day represents derived variables calculated using partial-day observations up to the most recent hour.

 24-hr accumulated snow water equivalent (SWE) is derived from hourly SNOTEL snow pillow data.
 Big Mountain Summit data is sourced from hourly accumulated precipitation gauge data.
 Snow depth is measured with Judd sonic sensors, where daily depth represents snow depth at the end of the day (midnight local time).